biodiv/anycluster/README.md

 - use your own cluster graphics
 - define gridsize and other cluster parameters
 - apply filters to your clusters
+- use different markers if count is 1

 Requirements